 If you’re still having uncertainties, here are some other miscellaneous tips that we hope may also help:

 You’re not sure how interested you are in the courses you have in mind?

 Take a look at the curriculum of the different courses in the Philippines.
 It will help you know what topics you will be covering in advance, so you’ll know if you’re interested in a particular course as a whole or just some parts of it.

-If you have some time to spare, you can also browse through the blogs of professionals who took the course you are thinking of pursuing.
+If you have some time to spare, you can also browse through the recommendations of professionals who took the course you are thinking of pursuing.
 They would be in the best position to tell you what to expect from the course and how you can handle them.
-A quick internet search could find you a decent list to start with.
+A quick internet search could also find you a decent list to start with.

 Additionally, plenty of colleges and universities provide career counseling for incoming college students a few months ahead of graduation, so they will be glad to answer whatever questions you may have.